czyzby/noise4j/README.md

 You'll usually end up creating a few `Grids` and merging them with your custom algorithms, depending on your needs.

 ### Usage idea: islands
-- Grid 1: use cellular generator with a higher radius (2-3).
+- *Grid 1*: use cellular generator with a higher radius (2-3).
 (Find sensible birth and death limits!
 The higher the radius, the higher the limits.)
-- Grid 2: use noise generator with a few stages, with modifiers summing up to `1f`.
+- *Grid 2*: use noise generator with a few stages, with modifiers summing up to `1f`.
 This will be the height map.
-- Grid 3: use noise generator with a few stages, with modifiers summing up to `1f`.
+- *Grid 3*: use noise generator with a few stages, with modifiers summing up to `1f`.
 This will be the moisture map.
 - Combine grids: create an instance of your tiled map.
 If the cell is alive(/dead) in the first grid, tile of your map becomes water - if it is also close to the ground, it can become shallow water.
 If the cell is not water, check height and moisture values to determine tile type.
 For example, desert/canyon can be low and dry, forest can be medium-high and wet, swamp - low and wet, grass - medium all the way, etc. Trigger the generators' parameters for the most realistic maps with smooth terrain transitions.